This article assumes you have:

 There are three ways to get to different dates or times: by date navigation, quick browsing, or time range.

 You can go backward and forward in time by using the date navigation arrows in the header bar.
-The single arrows will move the date by a single day, and the arrow with the line will move you to the end of your data.
+The single arrows will move the date by a single day, and the arrow with the line will move you to the end of the data.

 Clicking the icon next to the currently displayed date allows you to pick a specific day by inputting a date in mm/dd/yyyy format or clicking on a date using the calendar and clicking on a day.
 Click Apply to navigate to the specific date.